 Synonyms and other taxonomic changes

-Conops tibialis Say 1829 (1823 sometimes given erroneously, see "Remarks" section below)
+Conops tibialis Say 1829 (the year 1823 is sometimes given erroneously, see "Remarks" section below)

 Conops nigricornis Wiede., 1830